 An immersive, emergent, dynamic and memorable waterfront street that amplifies the overlapping ecologies of nature, city, economy and culture at the intersection of ‘Tāmaki’ (city) and the ‘Waitematā’ (sea).
-An innovative, sustainable and adaptable street that reveals its past, provides a catalyst for its future and seeds a new dynamic waterfront destination for Tāmaki Makaurau_
+An innovative, sustainable and adaptable street that reveals its past, provides a catalyst for it’s future and seeds a new dynamic waterfront destination for Tāmaki Makaurau_

 The conceptual design generators for Quay Street are informed and influenced by the sites underlying geology, cultural history and layers of landscape, city, economy and culture.
 A flexible surface for urban/waterfront life and strategic activation through the weaving, folding and layering of spaces and materials.
 Conceived as a layered spatial and graphically field that.
 The field is non-directional, and – like a tukutuku pattern – tells a story of the site/place that is informed by its landscape, urban and cultural context.
-This ‘field’ as a continuous, multiple, and dynamic layers contribute to the multi-levels of people.
+This ‘field’ as continuous, multiple, and dynamic layers contribute to the multi-levels of people.

 A shared and adaptable urban surface capable of supporting new enabling infrastructure, overland flows, low impact design, enhanced ecology/biodiversity, the movement of people, cyclists, cars and public transport and support human activity and occupation from the everyday to the event.
-Choreographed non-linear, programming and strategic activation provides for spatial variation, same v different and open v enclosed.
+Choreographed non-linear, programming and strategic activation provide for spatial variation, same v different and open v enclosed.

 Pedestrian space enhanced from 40 to 70 %